Should you go to the Grand Masked Ball at Versailles? Let’s talk about it!

 I was visiting Paris in February with one of my friends who also attended the ball with me, so we ended up going to Sommier et Fils in Paris and trying on dresses for both ourselves and 2 other friends attending the ball as we’re similar sizes.
 We then reserved 4 dresses, which was great!

-Sommier et Fils is a fantastic costume shop and the brothers who work there are so nice!
+Sommier et Fils is a fantastic costume shop, and the brothers who work there are so nice!
 We worked with Stefan and he was so kind, spoke English, and helped us customize the dresses based on our heights.

 They also had dresses in a variety of sizes as the group of 5 of us came in a wide range of sizes too.
 I will say though, while dress hunting in Paris, if you’re above an American size 10, options are a little more limited.
 So going early helps.